cockroachdb/docs/v19.1/transactions.md

 Type | Description
 -----|------------
-**Retryable Errors** | Errors with the code `40001` or string `retry transaction`, which indicate that a transaction failed because it conflicted with another concurrent or recent transaction accessing the same data.
+**Retry Errors** | Errors with the code `40001` or string `retry transaction`, which indicate that a transaction failed because it conflicted with another concurrent or recent transaction accessing the same data.
 The transaction needs to be retried by the client.
 See [client-side transaction retries](#client-side-transaction-retries) for more details.
 **Ambiguous Errors** | Errors with the code `40003` that are returned in response to `RELEASE SAVEPOINT` (or `COMMIT` when not using `SAVEPOINT`), which indicate that the state of the transaction is ambiguous, i.e., you cannot assume it either committed or failed.
 How you handle these errors depends on how you want to resolve the ambiguity.
 See [here](common-errors.html#result-is-ambiguous) for more about this kind of error.
 **SQL Errors** | All other errors, which indicate that a statement in the transaction failed.
 For example, violating the `UNIQUE` constraint generates an `23505` error.
 After encountering these errors, you can either issue a `COMMIT` or `ROLLBACK` to abort the transaction and revert the database to its state before the transaction began.<br><br>If you want to attempt the same set of statements again, you must begin a completely new transaction.